alonitac/DevOpsBootcampUPES/multichoice-questions/docker_containers.md

 Assume there are no other containers running on the host machine.
 Choose the correct sentence:

-1. The commands create and run two different containers successfully.
+- [ ] The commands create and run two different containers successfully.
-2. The second command does nothing since the first command runs the nginx container image successfully.
+- [ ] The second command does nothing since the first command runs the nginx container image successfully.
-3. The seconds command will fail since you are not able to run two different containers from the `nginx` image.
+- [ ] The seconds command will fail since you are not able to run two different containers from the `nginx` image.
-4. None of the above.
+- [ ] The seconds command will fail since port 8080 is bound to the first container.

-### Question
+## Question 17

 The following command has run successfully: